Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 - Implemented logic in `CameraManager.update` to smoothly adjust camera zoom based on the player's vertical velocity (zooming out slightly when jumping).
 - Stored a reference to the `Player` instance within `CameraManager`.
 - Called `cameraManager.update()`

+## Current Focus

+Update ParallaxManager to use texture atlas frames.

+## Recent Changes

+- Updated `Preloader.ts` to load both texture atlases (`assets-0.json`/`assets-1.json`).

+## Next Steps

+- Modify `ParallaxManager.ts` to reference frames within the loaded texture atlases ('assets-0', 'assets-1') instead of standalone image keys.
+- Update the `createLayer` logic to use frame dimensions and pass the correct atlas key and frame name to `scene.add.tileSprite`.

+## Active Decisions & Considerations

+- Using frames from the texture atlas is generally more performant (fewer texture binds) and aligns with standard asset management practices in Phaser.
+- The specific frames needed are:
+  - `bg/background.png` from atlas `assets-0`
+  - `bg/middle-ground.png` from atlas `assets-1`
+  - `bg/foreground.png` from atlas `assets-1`

+## Important Patterns & Preferences

+- Leveraging texture atlases for efficient asset loading and rendering.

+## Learnings & Project Insights

+- Ensure code references the correct atlas key and frame name when using packed textures.